pneumaticapp/pneumaticworkflow/README.md

 All you'll need to do will be get this repo, go into the home folder and run docker compose up -d.

 ### Prerequisites
-* Operating System: Linux, macOS, or Windows
+* Operating System: Linux, macOS or Windows
 * Docker Engine to run your locally hosted version of Pneumatic
 * Git: For cloning the repository